loongallday/pdeservice-spb/doc/api-tickets/README.md

 Search for tickets with filters on all ticket fields.
 Supports pagination. **Use this endpoint instead of the old list endpoint.**

+**Important**: This endpoint returns only ticket data (table rows).
+Filter options (work types, statuses, departments, etc.) should be loaded separately from `/api-reference-data` endpoints and should not be reloaded when filters change.
+Only the table data should reload when filters are adjusted.

 **Endpoint**: `GET /search`

 **Required Level**: 0 (all authenticated users)